Skip to Main Content

 This video explains the peer review process of scholarly articles.

-4. What is a major goal of scholarly sources?
+2. What is a scholarly article?